pkivolowitz/asm_book/section_1/regs/ldr.md

 SIMD is *Single Instruction - Multiple Data*.
 For example, 4 single precision floats might be multiplied by a scalar in a single instruction.
+The SIMD instruction set that is / will be covered in this book is called NEON.

-The AARCH64 ISA includes an even more exotic means of performing mass calculation which we might describe (some day).
+The AARCH64 ISA includes an even more exotic means of performing mass calculation called SVE.
+We will probably never cover AVE as no generally available processor implements it.
+This includes Apple Silicon.

 ## Examples